‘General Hospital’ Spoilers: Dante Digs Up Ava’s Morgan Med Swap Secret

 General Hospital spoilers for Dante Falconeri (Dominic Zamprogna) reveal he’s going to do something no PCPD cop has ever done before – solve a crime!
-We know from General Hospital history that the Port Chuck cop shop is a team of incompetents lead by Chief “Can’t Solve a Crime” Ashford, so this is a big deal.
-Shockingly, General Hospital spoilers reveal Dante figures out about his brother’s meds and that Ava Jerome (Maura West) played a role in Morgan’s death.
+Viewers know from General Hospital history that the Port Chuck cop shop is a team of incompetents led by Chief “Can’t Solve a Crime” Ashford, so this is a big deal.
+Shockingly, spoilers reveal Dante figures out about his brother’s meds and that Ava Jerome (Maura West) played a role in Morgan’s death.

 Lucy Causes Trouble

-General Hospital spoilers for next week say Lucy Coe (Lynn Herring) pops up to torment Ava and remind her she still has the pill bottle Ava tossed out that belonged to Morgan Corinthos (Bryan Craig).
-General Hospital spoilers predict this will put Ava into a panicked tail spin and she calls in her cohort Scotty Baldwin (Kin Shriner).
+General Hospital spoilers for next week suggest Lucy Coe (Lynn Herring) pops up to torment Ava and remind her she still has the pill bottle Ava tossed out that belonged to Morgan Corinthos (Bryan Craig).
+General Hospital spoilers predict this will put Ava into a panicked tail spin, and she calls in her cohort Scotty Baldwin (Kin Shriner).

-Any time Scotty shows up on General Hospital it’s a good time and this won’t disappoint.
+Any time Scotty shows up on General Hospital, it’s a good time.
 Ava tasks Scotty with getting the bottle of meds back from Lucy while she deals head-on with Lucy’s blackmail attempt.
 You may remember from past General Hospital episodes that Scotty tried before to get the bottle but couldn’t so instead he took the placebos and replaced them with legit Lithium.

 Lucy has the evidence to take down Ava on @GeneralHospital, but what should she do with it? —> https://t.co/pmiQAwhiB9 #GH pic.twitter.com/fV4ernJqKv